polkadot-fellows/Evaluations/evidence/rossbulat/0003-rossbulat-retain.md

 - [x] Comment(s):

-With the staking system evolving rapidly, I have been focused on ensuring the Staking Dashboard is up to date and user-friendly.
-The API service I have bootstrapped will be a significant improvement for users, and I am excited to see how it will be received.
-I believe this period up to AssetHub migration should focus on maintaining usability, ensuring our current infrastructure is working as expected & does not break at the cost of alienating Polkadot users.
+As the staking system continues to evolve, my focus has been on keeping the Staking Dashboard up-to-date and as user-friendly as possible.
+I'm particularly excited about the new API service I’ve bootstrapped, which I believe will bring significant improvements to the user experience—I'm excited to see how it’s received.

+Looking ahead to the AssetHub migration, I’m committed to maintaining a seamless and reliable experience throughout the migration process, ensuring that our current infrastructure remains stable and supports Polkadot users without disruption.
+This is an exciting time, and I’m optimistic about the future as we continue to build and refine our tools for the community.